mmiele/TechnicalNotes/BotFramework/Authentication/AddAuthenticationToBot.md

 The current documentation can be found at: [Add authentication to your bot via Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=aadv1%2Ccsharp%2Cbot-oauth).

-Let's sidetrack a bit.
-In order for a bot to access online resources via their REST API, the bot must be authenticated (and authorized).
-This authentication takes the form of a token that is based on the user's credentials.
-This user has access to the online resources.
+In order for a bot to access online resources, via their REST API, the bot must be authenticated (and authorized).
+This authentication takes the form of a token based on the user's credentials.
+The user has access to the online resources which the bot will access on her behalf.

 This translated in the following **Azure App Services** architecture: